intelops/kubviz/docs/CONFIGURATION_MTLS.md

 kubectl create secret generic kubviz-server-ca-cert --from-file=server-cert.pem --from-file=server-key.pem --from-file=ca-cert.pem -n kubviz
 ```

-#### if you want to enable mtls add the secret name in client/values.yaml also mtls.enabled:true
+#### if you want to enable mtls add the secret name in client/values.yaml also mtls.enabled: true

-**Step-7:** Add the secret name in client/value.yaml
+**Step-7: Add the secret name in client/value.yaml**

 Below is the nats configuration